Incoming Goods Inspection

 Instructor credentials:

-Mr. Danny Goergen has over 10 years of experience in the aviation industry.
+Mr. Danny Goergen has over 2 decades of experience in the aviation industry.
 After several years working as an aircraft mechanic, he graduated as Bachelor in Aviation Engineering and started as a process engineer in an EASA Part 145 approved component repair shop.

 Within this organisation he had two EASA Form 4 positions as Technical Manager and Quality Assurance Manager.
-In this last position he developed himself as an internal trainer, providing training in EASA/FAA/CAAC Part 145 regulations, Human Factors and Company Processes and Procedures.
+In this last position he developed himself as an internal trainer, providing training in EASA/FAA/CAAC Part 145 regulations, Human Factors and Company Processes and Procedures, including Incoming Goods Inspection training.

 While working for this organization as a Quality Assurance Manager and qualified Human Factors trainer, he had the ambition to consult, support and provide training not only for his employer, but also to offer these services to other organizations in the aviation industry.